Poison Primer: UW Health Children's Program Tackles Household Dangers

 "And that makes it very easy for them to get into potential poisons," she added.

 Lotzer said a concerted effort is under way throughout the state to promote awareness that poisonings can and do occur.
-In 2011 there were 41,816 exposure calls to the Wisconsin Poison Center, with 4,517 calls coming from Dane County.
+In 2011 there were 41,816 exposure calls to the Wisconsin poison groups, with 4,517 calls coming from Dane County.

 About 93% of all poison exposures happened in a residence, making it apparent that adults also need to know more about potential poisoning hazards, Lotzer said.